-Genre: RPG Developer: Sega of Japan Publisher: Sega of America Players: 1 Released: 1991
+Genre: RPG Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1 Released: 1991

 Imagine going down the video game isle at Toys ‘R Us in early 1991.
 You see various Game Boy, NES, TG-16 titles, and of course the Genesis games.
 Before you’re changed forever by the release of Sonic later in the year, you see plenty of games that catch your eye.